Causes of mental disorders

 A mental disorder is an impairment of the mind disrupting normal thinking, feeling, mood, behavior, or social interactions, and accompanied by significant distress or dysfunction.
 The causes of mental disorders are very complex and vary depending on the particular disorder and the individual.
 Although the causes of most mental disorders are not fully understood, researchers have identified a variety of biological, psychological, and environmental factors that can contribute to the development or progression of mental disorders.
-Most mental disorders result in a combination of several different factors rather than just a single factor.
+Most mental disorders result from a combination of several different factors rather than just a single factor.